mrvisscher/bw-functional/README.md

 node.save()
 ```

-### Specifying `code` values for allocated processes

-When allocating a multifunctional process to separate monofunctional processes, we need to generate `code` values for each monofunctional process.
-This can be done by specifying `desired_code` for the functional exchange.
-See `dev/basic_example.ipynb` for a simple example.

-When writing a multifunctional process, we need to create artificial edges to allocated processes which don't exist yet.
-You can't therefore directly specify the `code` of such an edge.

-### Separate `product` nodes

-By default, the allocation function creates chimaera process+product nodes.
-However, we recommend distinguishing products and processes as best practice, and this is supported by `multifunctional`.
-You will need to create the `product` nodes yourself; they can be in the same multifunctional database, or in another database.

-To create a functional link to a `product` node in the same database, you should specify an exchange `input` to the desired product.
-See `dev/split_products.ipynb` for a simple example.
-The product can be in the mutifunctional database, but doesn't have to be.

 ## How does it work?

 Recent Brightway versions allow users to specify which graph nodes types should be used when building matrices, and which types can be ignored.
 We create a multifunctional process node with the type `multifunctional`, which will be ignored when creating processed datapackages.
-However, in our database class `MultifunctionalDatabase` we change the function which creates these processed datapackages to load the multifunctional processes, perform whatever strategy is needed to handle multifunctionality, and then use the results of those handling strategies (e.g. monofunctional processes) in the processed datapackage.
+However, in our database class `FunctionalSQLiteDatabase` we change the function which creates these processed datapackages to load the multifunctional processes, perform whatever strategy is needed to handle multifunctionality, and then use the results of those handling strategies (e.g. monofunctional processes) in the processed datapackage.

-We also tell `MultifunctionalDatabase` to load a new `ReadOnlyProcessWithReferenceProduct` process class instead of the standard `Activity` class when interacting with the database.
+We also tell `MultifunctionalDatabase` to load a new `ReadOnlyProcess` process class instead of the standard `Activity` class when interacting with the database.
 This new class is read only because the data is generated from the multifunctional process itself - if updates are needed, either that input process or the allocation function should be modified.

 ## Contributing